Photo: Melisa Cardona.

 - Late Night / Open Mic Assistant: This position is for the night owls.
 Offers technical support to the late night tech director working with sound and lighting equipment.
 Will assist in set-up for late night.

-Youth Team – Are you an ally for young people?
+Youth Team – Are you an ally of young people?
 Are you knowledgeable of the history of youth movements as the source of social change?
 We need folks to support the Youth Village (ages 5-13) activities and possibly design and lead some of their own activities in collaboration with the Youth Coordinator.